rotary-genomics/rotary/README.md

 config="myconfig.yaml"
-conda_prefix="/Data/databases/rotary/conda_envs" # Wherever you want to store the conda envs, which can be re-used between runs snakefile="rotary/rules/rotary.smk" jobs=40
+conda_prefix="/Data/databases/rotary/conda_envs" # Wherever you want to store the conda envs, which can be re-used between runs snakefile="rotary/rules/rotary.smk"
+# It works well to use the same number of threads for jobs as you specified in the config file
+jobs=40

 mkdir -p "${run_directory}"